Table of Contents

 Common flexor origin: Medial epicondyle

-- FCU: also originates from posterior ulna
+- Ulnar head of FCU: also originates from medial margin of olecranon and from aponeurosis from the posterior border of ulna

 - FDS: also originates from anteroproximal radius